nipafx/nipafx.dev/content/articles/2014-10-26-concepts-serialization.md

 ---
 title: "Concepts of Serialization"
-tags: [serialization]
+tags: [java-basics, serialization]
 date: 2014-10-26
 slug: java-concepts-serialization
 description: "A close look at serialization and a presentation of some key concepts of Java's serialization system."
 searchKeywords: "Serialization"
-featuredImage: bit-tunnel
+featuredImage: serialization-concepts
 ---

-With all this talk about [why Optional isn't serializable](http://blog.codefx.org/jdk/dev/why-isnt-optional-serializable/) and what to do about it (coming up soon), let's have a closer look at serialization.
+With all this talk about [why Optional isn't serializable](why-isnt-java-optional-serializable) and what to do about it (coming up soon), let's have a closer look at serialization.

-### Overview

 This post presents some key concepts of serialization.
 It tries to do so succinctly without going into great detail, which includes keeping advice to a minimum.
 It has no narrative and is more akin to a wiki article.
 The main source is Joshua Bloch's excellent book [*Effective Java*](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683), which has several items covering serialization (1st edition: 54-57; 2nd edition: [74-78](http://books.google.de/books?id=ka2VUBqHiWkC&pg=PA297&source=gbs_toc_r&cad=3#v=onepage&q&f=false)).
 Way more information can be found in the [official serialization specification](http://docs.oracle.com/javase/8/docs/platform/serialization/spec/serialTOC.html)

-[toc exclude=Overview]

 ## Definition